Read on for how to celebrate Christmas in Disney, even without Mickey’s Very Merry Christmas Party!

 Epcot may actually be my favorite place for the holidays.
 I love walking through World Showcase anytime of year, but during the Christmas season it’s truly magical.
 Each country decorates differently based on their own culture and traditions, and many of them have special Christmas entertainment – different versions of Santa will tell their country’s Christmas story, bands and singing groups sing Christmas Carols from their countries, etc.

 They also have “Festival of the Holidays” which of course means food booths!
 You can try holiday favorites from different countries by stopping at these booths.
-And finally, Epcot has Candlelight Processional.
+And finally, though not available in 2020, Epcot usually has Candlelight Processional.
 A celebrity narrator tells the Christmas story with a full gospel choir.
 It’s a free show but can get full/very crowded depending on the celebrity, so you can also book a dining package that includes reserved seating.

-Hollywood Studios has had its own holiday show for the past two years called Jingle Bell, Jingle BAM!
+Hollywood Studios has had its own holiday show for the past two years (not occurring in 2020) called Jingle Bell, Jingle BAM!
 It’s a nighttime spectacular that combines projections, lasers, and fireworks.
 It’s got some good Christmas music and fun little storyline.
 “Snow” falls around you during the show as well.

 In addition you’ll find Christmas decor around the park.
 Toy Story Land got a great Christmas makeover last year, with the characters wearing Christmas scarves and sweaters.

-For the first time this year Animal Kingdom actually has some exciting things going on for the holidays!
-Around Discovery Island you’ll find large animal puppets such as penguins, reindeer, and polar bears.
+Animal Kingdom actually has some exciting things going on for the holidays!
+We are hoping they will return this year – last year around Discovery Island you’d find large animal puppets such as penguins, reindeer, and polar bears.
 Dinoland is all lit up and other areas throughout the park have their own unique decor.
-I’ll be seeing it in a few weeks, but in the meantime Tom from Disney Tourist Blog has a great post about it.

 And of course Disney Springs is known for food – so be sure to check out the special holiday treats and drinks available at different Disney Springs locations!

 Doing a tour of the resorts at Christmas time is breathtaking, and doesn’t even require park admission!
-All of the resorts have decor to go along with the themeing – at Caribbean Beach you’ll find tropical inspired Christmas trees, Animal Kingdom Lodge has ornaments inspired by Africa, etc. A number of the resorts also feature their own giant gingerbread houses.
+All of the resorts have decor to go along with the themeing – at Caribbean Beach you’ll find tropical inspired Christmas trees, Animal Kingdom Lodge has ornaments inspired by Africa, etc. In normal years a number of the resorts also feature their own giant gingerbread houses.
 You can find them at the Contemporary, Boardwalk, Beach Club, Wilderness Lodge, and the crown jewel – the Grand Floridian.
+These won’t be around in 2020 but we can’t wait to see them again next year!

 Even if you’re not attending the Christmas Party, there’s still Christmas spirit in Magic Kingdom!
 Wreaths, soldiers, and other Christmas decorations can be found all around Main Street.
 And if you stay til it gets dark the castle lights up with those beautiful icicle lights (even if it’s not a party night).
 While some holiday food items are exclusive to the party, there are also a number of them which you can find all day at Magic Kingdom!